identity-box/id-os/readme.md

 ID-OS is currently only tested on a Raspberry Pi 4 with 4Gb.
 Follow these steps to install ID-OS:

-  1. Download the [Balena OS development image][2] for Raspberry Pi 4.
+  1. Download the [balenaOS development image][2] for Raspberry Pi 4.
   2. Flash the image to an SD card for your Pi.
-You can use [Balena Etcher][3] for this.
+You can use [balenaEtcher][3] for this.
-  3. Install the [Balena CLI][4] on the development machine where you checked out this repository.
+  3. Install the [balena CLI][4] on the development machine where you checked out this repository.
   4. Connect the Pi to the same network as your development machine using an ethernet cable.
 A WiFi connection can be configured later, but for now